-The Creation of the Aurora Borealis:
+The Creation of the Aurora Borealis

 The Northern Lights can be viewed from other northern locations as well, but the northern half of Norway and Sweden, as well as all of Iceland, are famous for having "the best seats" for viewing the Aurora Borealis.

-How Often You Can See the Aurora Borealis:
+How Often the Aurora Borealis Is Visible

 This depends on your location.
 In Norway's city of Tromso (Tromsø) and at the North Cape (Nordkapp), you can see the Northern Lights every other clear night, if not even more frequently.
 The same goes for locations further north.

-Towards the south (e.g. central/south Sweden), it is harder to see the Aurora Borealis, and it may only occur 2-3 times a month.
+Toward the south (e.g. central/south Sweden), it is harder to see the Aurora Borealis, and it may only occur 2-3 times a month.

-How to Take Pictures of the Aurora Borealis:
+How to Photograph the Aurora Borealis

 The Aurora Borealis - or Northern Lights - are part of the Top 3 Scandinavian Natural Phenomena.